 In my experience, the voice is a powerful scrubber, with words an excellent cleaning agent.
 The right words are alchemical touchstones that can turn the deadly, poisonous lead of an abused and wounded childhood into the life-restoring gold of art.
-A playwright forges the right words to expose a monstrous issue that society would rather ignore, and it is the actors who have found works.
+A playwright forges the right words to expose a monstrous issue that society would rather ignore, and it is the actors who have found words to bring their own monstrous experiences out of the dark and into the light who can bring authenticity and the ring of truth to the playwright’s words.
 The climate of our times has brought words that used to be taboo into the broad light of day and onto the airwaves.
-Experiences that used to be hidden in the shame or not even known because not named can now be named easily.
+Experiences that used to be hidden in shame or not even known because not named can now be named easily.
 "Incest," "rape," "abuse" – with the naming comes the memory and the monsters emerge from their caves in the shape of stories we would rather not hear and emotions that shake the day loose from its moorings.

 Theatre is alchemy and if theatre is to be potent the ingredients must not avoid the extremities of life.
 Unless the actor-alchemists are emotional warriors, the lead will turn to pablum that poisons as it soothes.
 If the actors are emotional warriors what must the teachers be?
 How do these bold words translate into classroom life?

-These are some of the questions that are beings asked with increasingly urgency: what are the boundaries of teaching?
+These are some of the questions that are being asked with increasing urgency: what are the boundaries of teaching?
 Can I teach theatre and stay clear of involvement with my students' personal problems?
-What happens when a students comes face to face with an unresolved trauma in the middle of my class?
+What happens when a student comes face to face with an unresolved trauma in the middle of my class?
 Should I be able to draw a clear line between theatre and therapy?